intersystems-community/irisdemo-demo-htap/ICM/README.md

 icm-2019.4.0.383.0-docker.tar.gz
 ```

-**Please, notice that the IRIS tar.gz is NOT a docker image.
-It is a normal IRIS install kit for Ubuntu.**
+**Please, notice that the InterSystems IRIS tar.gz is NOT a docker image.
+It is a normal InterSystems IRIS install kit for Ubuntu.**

-Copy the IRIS install kit to the folder **ICM/ICMDurable/IRISKit/**.
+Copy the InterSystems IRIS install kit to the folder **ICM/ICMDurable/IRISKit/**.

 ICM must be loaded into your local docker installation with the following commands:
 ```bash